 How To Tell Children That Their Father Is Gay

 They handled it beautifully.
 Everything.
 All three of them were there.
-I let David do the talking; I knew it needed to come from him, not me.
+I let David do the talking.
+I knew it needed to come from him.
+Not me.
 I’m not the one that needed to take responsibility.
-This he did and so I was there to support and to make sure the kids understood that I was always going to be there and that we would be fine, that we would walk through this and get through it together.
+This he did.
+I was there to support.
+To make sure the kids understood that I was always going to be there and that we would be fine.
+That we would walk through this and get through it together.
 They had questions.
-We left it very open ended for them to ask what they needed to in order for them to feel heard and in order for them to understand what was going on and to be validated as sons and members of the family.
+We left it very open ended for them to ask what they needed to in order for them to feel heard and in order for them to understand what was going on.
+To be validated as sons and members of the family.
 They did great!
 They really handled it extremely well.
 Of course there were tears.

 Clergy Can Help Victims

 In terms of the church community, I am Catholic.
 I went to monsignor immediately.
 He was extremely supportive.
 He understood what was going on and what needed to get done.
 He has never once questioned my decision or the way that I have handled it.
 He has helped me through my own beliefs and thoughts and held my feet to the fire to make sure that I was doing the right thing as a mom, which I appreciated.
 He held me accountable with what I needed to be held accountable in.
 Overall, they were really good.
 I don’t listen to a lot of the talk that people do behind my back.
 For me, people ask me about the people who talk behind my back or when you are sitting in the pew.
 I don’t care.
 I’ve never been one to care.
 I’ve been through enough stuff in my life that I know that if I am standing in my own place of integrity and my own truth and doing what I know I need to be doing for my own kids and myself, the rest can go by the wayside.
 Everyone at some point comes around anyhow.
 Everyone has their stuff.
 I am in the process of actually getting my marriage annulled right now.

 What Does Religion Think About A Woman Being Married To A Gay Man?